khannasahab/beautiful-jekyll/blogs/life/_posts/2018-12-31-why-do-you-work.md

 ### Are you working OR passing time at Job?
 It is a mixture of both.
 We all have good and bad days.

+### Are you passionate about your work?
+Yes I am.
+Software is one of rare industry which touches many people life in a positive way.
+Healthtech and Fintech are few examples.

 ### if given a chance, what would you be doing other than your work?
-Some business with social aspect embedded in its genes
+Some business with social aspect embedded in its genes.
+Maybe software maybe not.

 ### Do you see social problems along with your daily life?
 What do you do?
 I see a lot of issues, poverty is one of them.
 Nothing much.